 Colorants are the ingredients that impart color to another substance.
 Colorants can be either dyes or pigments.

-A color filter is a transparent sheet of dyed glass, plastic, or gelatin used in photography to selectively absorb only certain colors of the visual spectrum while permitting other colors to pass through.
+A color filter is a transparent sheet of dyed glass, plastic, or gelatin used in photography to selectively absorb only certain colors of the visual spectrum while permitting other colors to pass through it.
 For color separation, filters of the three additive primaries, red, green, blue, are used.
 A red filter is used to create a cyan negative, a green filter produces magenta, and a blue filter will produce yellow.
-They were first employed for use with panchromatic film so that a color image could be produced from three black & white negatives.
-They were later put to use in creating color separated printing plates from color photographs.
+They were first employed for use with panchromatic film so that a natural color image could be extracted from three black & white negatives.
+They were later put to use in tricolor printing by creating color separated printing plates from color photographs.

 Colorgraph is a trade name used by the Adirondack Resorts Press for their tinted halftone postcards.
 They were printed with a black line block halftone key over solid tints of red, light red, yellow, and light blue.